Teenagers and gambling – the facts

 So it's important to talk to them about gambling sooner rather than later.
 And remember you don't need to be an expert on the topic to start a conversation.

-- 75 per cent of kids aged 8–16 who watch sport think betting on it is normal
+- A qualitative study of kids aged 8–16 years who watch sport found that 75 per cent think betting on sport is normal.

-- 75 per cent of kids aged 8–16 who watch sport can name one or more sports betting companies, and 25 per cent can name four or more
+- 75 per cent of kids aged 8–16 can name one or more sports betting companies, and 25 per cent can name four or more, according to this study.

-- up to 25 per cent of young people who watch sport have participated in sports betting
+- Around 20 per cent of young people have participated in sports betting (Gen Bet: Has gambling gatecrashed our teens?)

-- one in five adults with a gambling problem started gambling before 18 years of age.
+- one in five adults with a gambling problem started gambling before 18 years of age (the Victorian Gambling Study).

 Learn more about gambling research and young people.